ckartchner/OMSCS_course_interest_study/README.md

 # Welcome to the OMSCS course interest study
-The motivation, analysis, and data for this project is all contained in the [jupyter notebook](OMSCS_course_interest_study.ipynb)
+The motivation, analysis, and data for this project are all contained in the [jupyter notebook](OMSCS_course_interest_study.ipynb)

 Enjoy!